AirtimeUX/airtime-playbook/airtime-playbook/docs/collaborative_calendar.md

+---
+title: Setting up a stakeholder calendar
+description: A practical guide to improving your user research processes.
+---

 # Setting up a stakeholder calendar

 An internal research calendar can be a useful tool to keep participation opportunities on the radar of stakeholders and simplify administration.